PC hardware price and value tracking

 The site is built around a simple problem: pricing data and performance data are easy to find separately, but much harder to compare in one clear place.
-The GPU section comes first, with charts and tables that line up used pricing, MSRP, benchmark scores, teraflops, and relative performance in a format that is easy to compare.
+PC Part Value now tracks GPU and CPU value with daily new retail prices from eBay, Amazon, and Newegg, daily used prices from eBay sold listings, benchmark data, and hardware specs in a format that is easy to compare.

 What The Site Tracks

-PC Part Value currently focuses on desktop graphics cards from roughly 2010 onward.
-Each GPU entry can include launch pricing, used eBay pricing, relative performance, 3DMark results, teraflops, release year, memory capacity, power draw, and other core specifications that matter for PC builders, upgraders, and used-market buyers.
+PC Part Value tracks desktop graphics cards and CPUs from roughly 2010 onward.
+GPU entries can include launch pricing, new retail pricing, used eBay pricing, relative performance, 3DMark results, teraflops, release year, memory capacity, power draw, and other core specs.
+CPU entries can include new retail pricing, used pricing, MSRP, relative gaming performance, Cinebench R23 and Cinebench 2024 scores, core counts, clocks, socket, cache, power draw, and platform details.

 How Pricing Data Is Collected

-Used pricing is updated daily from real eBay sold listings.
-That keeps the numbers tied to actual completed sales rather than asking prices or outdated launch pricing that no longer reflects the used market.
-The site tracks multiple price views such as the minimum, 25th percentile, median, 75th percentile, and maximum.
+Used pricing is also updated daily from real, verified eBay sold listings, with the site qualifying sellers at 50+ positive reviews before those sales count toward the market snapshot.
+That keeps the numbers tied to actual completed sales rather than asking prices or outdated launch pricing, while also reducing obvious outlier distortion through listing qualification and percentile-based views.
+Used views include the minimum, 25th percentile, median, 75th percentile, and maximum where enough qualifying sold listings are available.

 How Performance Data Is Collected